Kenny Golladay Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 - In last week's matchup with the Eagles, Golladay reeled in three passes for 22 yards while being targeted eight times.

-- Over his last three games, Golladay has collected 90 yards on eight receptions, averaging 30.0 yards per game, on 24 targets.
+- Over his last three outings, Golladay racked up eight catches on 24 targets and averaged 30.0 receiving yards.

 Golladay's New York Teammates